 1. De 1.
-Demographics 1.1 Patient identifier 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White British, Irish Traveller Any other White background) Asian/Asian British Bangladeshi Chinese Indian Pakistani Any other Asian background Black/Black British African Caribbean any other Black background Mixed/multiple ethnic backgrounds mixed - White and Black mixed White and Asian mixed any other background) Other Arab Other prefer not to say 1.4 Year of birth 1.5 What setting does this patient live in?
+Demographics 1.1 Patient identifier 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White British, Irish Traveller Any other White background Asian/Asian British Indian Pakistani Bangladeshi Chinese Any other Asian background Black/African/Caribbean/Black British African Caribbean any other Black background Mixed/multiple ethnic backgrounds White and Black Caribbean White and Black African White and Asian Any other mixed background Other ethnic group Arab Any other ethnic group prefer not to say 1.4 Year of birth 1.5 What setting does this patient live in?
 Own home Residential care home Nursing home Other (please specify) 1.6 In what health setting was the patient seen?
-NHS - outpatient NHS - community Private clinic At home Other (please specify) 1.7 Parkinson's phase DiagnosisMaintenance
+NHS - outpatient NHS - community Private clinic At home Other (please specify)